solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/external/envoy/extensions/proxylatency/proxylatency.proto.sk.md

 How to perform the latency measurement.
 Given an incoming request from downstream and outging request to upstream; or incoming response from upstream and outgoing repsonse to downstream, This outlines how to measure the latency used by the proxy.
-Latency is measured in milliseconds will appear as a histogram in the envoy stats, with the 'proxy_latency' prefix.

 | Name | Description |
 | ----- | ----------- |